 What happens at the hearing?

-In the meantime, the state can present aggravating evidence to paint you in a more blameworthy light – an example is that you have a long history of traffic violations.
-Ultimately, the hearing officer can classify you as a negligent operator only if there is “a preponderance of the evidence.”
+In the meantime, the state can present aggravating evidence to paint you in a more blameworthy light: An example is that you have a long history of traffic violations.

-- you get a suspension but are granted a restricted license, or
+- grant you a restricted license; or

 7. Is the standard different for commercial drivers?